tomshaw/electricgrid/README.md

 Filters allow you to filter data displayed in the grid.

-> Note: Data attributes can be added to any filter using the `addDataAttribute` helper method.
+> Data attributes can be added to filters using the `addDataAttribute` method.

 ```php
 use TomShaw\ElectricGrid\{Component, Column, Filter};